PhilipYip1988/python-tutorials/005_numeric_datatypes/readme.md

 ![img_009](./images/img_009.png)

-The remaining identifiers are for interoperatability with the ```bytes``` class.
+The remaining identifiers are for interoperability with the ```bytes``` class.
 Details about ```bytes``` and encoding were given in the previous tutorial.
 The binary representation of the integer which can be viewed using:

 ```
 bin(num1)